Jimi Hendrix’s 1960s Danelectro Bronze Standard

 Following the theft of his Supro, with support from his father, Jimi Hendrix acquired a 1960s Danelectro Bronze Standard guitar, marking it as his second electric guitar in chronological order.

-Intriguingly, Hendrix himself claimed that the Danelectro was, in fact, his very first guitar.
-This raises the possibility that the Supro may have been a borrowed instrument.
-This theory is further supported by the fact that he was only documented playing the Supro on one occasion.
+Interestingly, Hendrix himself later claimed that the Danelectro was his very first guitar, raising the possibility that the Supro may have been a borrowed instrument.
+This theory is further supported by the fact that Hendrix was only documented playing the Supro on a single occasion.

 When I was seventeen, I formed this group with some other guys, but they drowned me out.
 I didn’t know why at first, but after about three months I realized I’d have to get an electric guitar.
 My first was a Danelectro, which my dad bought for me.
 Must have busted him for a long time.